vhcoder/gatsby-ya-bootstrap-starter/README.md

 Also, read the comments on the sitewide.scss for more ideas

+**Authentication**

+This starter includes a basic authentication set up that allows for client routes that are protected and only show up when logged in.
+It has no opinions on the mechanisms for login-- those can be provided by the application that makes use of this starter.
+*** To make  use of this ***
+The app.js has the protected routes.
+Add the protected routes there.
+The actual components are in their usual places.
+There is an actual plugin that does exactly what the gatsby-node.js code does-- but it is there for transparency.

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.